-Claire Vines, a Doctor in Clinical Psychology, is a licensed, certified marriage and family counselor, trauma therapist.
-Her treatment emphasis is in helping to reduce stress from life's difficult moments, symptoms of depression, anxiety and negative effects triggered by traumatic experience.
+Claire Vines, Doctor in Clinical Psychology, is a licensed, certified marriage and family counselor and trauma therapist.
+Her treatment emphasis is in helping to reduce stress from life's difficult moments, symptoms of depression, anxiety and negative effects related to traumatic memory.

-" I focus on emotional regulation, externalization and the other psychological factors related past traumatic injury.
+" I focus on the regulation of emotions and other psychological factors related painful past traumatic injury."

-I believe that before a person is able to experience emotional freedom in the present, a person must address internalized, reflective, unattended negative emotions from the past.
+I believe that before an individual will experience emotional freedom, that person must address internalized, reflective, unattended emotions from the past.

 When we think of a past event, we are actually remembering the last time we thought of that event, not the event itself.

-I adapt a personalized approach, best tailored to each individual.
+I will adapt a suited approach best tailored for that individual.
 I will provide therapy, one-on-one, by telephone or online, to fit the the personal need.
 My treatment approach is individually tailored.
-I encourage modalities related to emotionally focused, attachment theory, applying a Psychodynamic and humanistic foundation.
-I encourage creative expression to the authenticity self."
+I encourage treatment models that are emotionally focused, The treatments are connected to attachment theory, and Psychodynamic.

-The Initial consultation works with the present, the existing situation and finding the most effective solution.
+The Initial consultation addresses the present situation and finding the most effective resolution.

 Many children and adolescents living with parents who struggle emotionally from a separation, divorce or loss.
 A child will often model parents symptoms, as a way of identifing with the parent.
 When a child becomes effected by parents emotional conflicts, initially, conjoint sessions are encouraged.
 Therapeutic counseling can become a safe-haven for the child, where the child can better understand and cope his/her family transition and the restructured family patterns.